 About Our Speakers

-He is the author or has edited numerous publications on intellectual property, art law and art tech, including the Art Collecting Legal Handbook (published by Thomson Reuters), which cover the laws on art in 30 different jurisdictions.
-He often speaks in art law subjects in international conferences.
+He is the author or has edited numerous publications on intellectual property, art law, and art tech, including the Art Collecting Legal Handbook (published by Thomson Reuters), which covers the laws on art in 30 different jurisdictions.
+He often speaks on art law subjects at international conferences.
 Massimo is on the WIPO Lists of Mediators and Referees in matters of IP and Art and Cultural Heritage.
-He has been Chairman of the IBA Committee for Art, Cultural Heritage and Cultural Institutions and is the current President of the UIA’s Art Law Committee.
+He has been Chairman of the IBA Committee for Art, Cultural Heritage, and Cultural Institutions and is the current President of the UIA’s Art Law Committee.